Call Us

 Stopping or significantly reducing your use of the drug can cause a range of unpleasant and sometimes dangerous symptoms.
 This is known as drug withdrawal.

 Different drugs can cause different withdrawal symptoms.
-Most cause intense cravings for the drug, alongside other unpleasant effects, where both physical and psychological symptoms can be experienced.
+Most cause intense cravings for the drug, alongside other unpleasant effects, including both physical and psychological symptoms.

 Common symptoms of drug withdrawal